aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/040_create_hub_cluster/010-provision-hub.md

 ### 3. Configure EKS Cluster

-It uses Terraform blueprint EKS module to configure the cluster in the private subnets with 3 EC2 instances.
+It uses Terraform blueprint EKS module to configure the cluster in the private subnets with a Managed Node Group of 3 EC2 instances (one in each availability zone).

 ```bash
 cat > ~/environment/hub/main.tf << 'EOF'